jpverkamp/blog/content/programming/runelang/5 - Evaluation.md

 {{<wikipedia "Vegvísir">}}.

-It's something that I always wanted to do with my older {{<crosslink text="rune DSL" title="A DSL for rendering magic circles and runes">}} but couldn't make work.
+It's something that I always wanted to do with my older [[A DSL for rendering magic circles and runes|rune DSL]]() but couldn't make work.
 Now I did!

 (Fully functional, give it a try and see what you can make!)